Introduction to Korean History from a Global Perspective: Korea and East Asia

 Korean, English, Chinese

-1. Interlocking Relations of East Asia and Glocal Perspectives or Sensibilities
+1. [Prologue] Interlocking Relations of East Asia and Glocal Perspective/Sensibility: Glocal Experience Permeating Our Everyday Language Life

-2. Structure and Actors in the Interlocking History of East Asia (1): The Imjin War and the Qing Invasion of Joseon
+2. Interlinking History of East Asia, Its Structure and Agents (1): The Imjin War and the Manchu Invasion of Korea

-3. Structure and Actors in the Interlocking History of East Asia (2): The Sino-Japanese War, the Russo-Japanese War, and the Japanese colonization of Korea
+3. Interlinking History of East Asia, Its Structure and Agents (2): The First Sino-Japanese War, the Russo-Japanese War, and the Japanese Colonization of Korea

 -